XdpCs/XdpCs/README.md

-- 👋 Hi, I’m @XdpCS
+- 👋 Hi, I’m @XdpCS.
-- 👀 I’m interested in Golang
+- 👀 I’m interested in Golang、Blockchain.
-- 🌱 I’m currently learning Golang.
+- 🌱 I’m currently learning Golang、Blockchain.
-- 📫 How to reach me 451679250@qq.com
+- 📫 How to reach me 451679250@qq.com.

 <!---
 XdpCS/XdpCS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.